-For fiscal year 2018, overall, there was an decrease in fund balance across all of the School District's funds in the amount of \$6.8M.
-This was mainly due to the construction funds spent in the current year coupled with a slight decrease in the general fund balance of \$0.1M.
+For fiscal year 2019, overall, there was an increase in fund balance across all of the School District's funds in the amount of \$56M.
+This was mainly due to the issuance of new debt for construction purposes.

 General Fund Budgeting Highlights